-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation 3.4.2.
-The Committee recommends that a majority of the members of a board committee be independent. Х The majority of members of the Lundbeck Board committees are independent members in accordance with the cited definition in recommendation 3.2.1.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation committee, including the chairmen of the committees, as well as information on which members are independent members and which members have special qualifications.
+3.4.2.
+The Committee recommends that a majority of the members of a board committee be independent.
+X The majority of members of the Lundbeck Board committees are independent members in accordance with the cited definition in recommendation 3.2.1.
 3.4.3.
 The Committee recommends that the board of directors set up a formal audit committee composed such that the chairman of the board of directors is not chairman of the audit committee, and between them, the members should possess such expertise and experience as to provide an updated insight into and experience in the financial, accounting and audit aspects of companies whose shares are admitted to trading on a regulated market.
 X Lundbeck has established an audit committee consisting of three board members.
 The chairman of the Board of Directors is not chairman of the audit committee.
 Lundbeck finds that the members of the audit committee between them have the necessary skills and experience to handle the tasks assigned to the committee.
 3.4.4.
-The Committee recommends that, prior to the approval of the annual report and other financial reports, the audit committee monitors and reports to the board of directors about: significant accounting policies, significant accounting estimates, related party transactions, and uncertainties and risks, including in relation to the outlook for the current year.
-X In case of significant changes in accounting policies or estimates, related party transactions or changes in uncertainties or risks, the company's audit committee will deal with the changes and notify the Board of Directors.
-3.4.5.
-The Committee recommends that the audit committee:annually assesses the need for an internal X The Board of Directors has per 5 November 2013 decided to close down the company's internal audit function.
-The Board of Directors has assessed that the tasks of assessing internal control systems and risk management systems are better
+The Committee recommends that, prior to the approval of the annual report and other financial reports, the Х In case of significant changes in accounting policies or estimates, related party transactions or changes in uncertainties or risks, the company's audit committee will deal with the changes and notify the Board of